qcuaeh/molalignlib/README.md

 ===================

 Run `./build-lib` without arguments to compile the library with the highest optimization level.
-The script accepts the same options as the *build* script.
-The libraries will be created in the *bin* directory.
+The script accepts the same options as the *build* script and the libraries will be created in the *bin* directory.

 Run the program
 ===============